Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 - Galaxy Z Fold3 (each team member to receive)
 - Deployment Support from IBM + Samsung Electronics

-Please see Participation Agreement for the full detail of Prize Condititions.
+Please see [Participation Agreement](https://callforcode.org/call-for-code-honoring-everyday-heroes-participation-agreement/) for the full detail of all Prize Condititions.

 ### Timeline

-The challenge will be open from 26 October until 20 November.
+The challenge will be open from 26 October until 20 November at 11:59 pm PDT.
 During that time participants will be able to utilize technical enablment, office hours and connect with challenge mentors during officer hours or in the slack channel.

 - 26 October: Announce challenge
 - 2 November: Technical Enablement Workshops Begin